equalitie/eqbackup/README.md

 of its own backups:

-    gpg --gen-key # Follow instructions as usual gpg --export-secret-keys THE_KEY_ID > gpg_keys/THE_EXACT_HOSTNAME.gpg
+    gpg --gen-key # Follow instructions as usual

+    Adding a passphrase here is recommented and supported.
+Passphrase should not have any quotes.

+    gpg --export-secret-keys THE_KEY_ID > gpg_keys/THE_EXACT_HOSTNAME.gpg

 SSH and PGP keys for backup from primary to secondary